Make waves in your community.

 You care about the environment and are passionate about the dangers facing water, locally and globally.

-But our Water Docs Film Festival only happens once a year, and you know people who also care and would like to share the opportunity to learn more and discuss what might be done to help.
+But our Water Docs Film Festival comes around only once a year in Toronto, and you know people who also care and would like to share the opportunity to learn more and discuss what might be done to help.

 The possibilities are endless.
 Host a gathering in your home, the local library, a community centre, or with a local organization.